-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (e.g., by proposing new homes and/or businesses) or indirectly (e.g., through extension of roads or other infrastructure)? b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? \boxtimes a) The proposed project would result in one additional commercial retail business and a vacant commercial lot for potential future development.
-The AutoZone retail store is anticipated to create about twelve (12) jobs, as the standard ratio of jobs per square foot of retail space is one job per
+Would the projecti Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an are either directly (e.g., by proposing new homes and businesses) or indirectly (e.g., through extension of rost or other infrastructure)? l/or 🖂 $\boxtimes$ b) Displace substantial numbers of existing people or housi necessitating the construction of replacement hous elsewhere? $\boxtimes$